mmnelemane/cisco-aci-soc-integration/markdown/aci-openstack.md

     Endpoint files are located at /var/lib/opflex-agent-ovs/endpoints
 *   <!-- .element: class="fragment" -->
     Agent-ovs programs the OVS

-Note:
-- The agent-ovs uses the endpoint information to resolve policy for the endpoints through the OpFlex Proxy on the connected ACI Leaf switch.
-- The agent-ovs then programs policy on OVS using Open Flow for policies that can be enforced locally.
-- Non-local policies are enforced on the upstream leaf switch.

 <!-- .slide: data-state="normal" id="distributed-neutron-1" data-menu-title="Distributed Neutron Services" class="aci-openstack" data-timing="40" -->